dromerosalem/project-3/README.md

 It was important for us to choose an API with a structure that we could understand well.

-We deceided to use a Open Source REST  [API](https://opentdb.com/api_config.php) to fetch our questions and answers for the quiz.
+We decided to use a Open Source REST  [API](https://opentdb.com/api_config.php) to fetch our questions and answers for the quiz.

 ## The Backend

-In the backed we are constructing the controllers and the models as a part of our MVC.
+In the backend we are constructing the controllers and the models as a part of our MVC.

 - **Models**